Empirical Bayes PCA in high dimensions: The EB-PCA method

-Comparing this with Algorithm \ref{alg:EBPCA}, EB-PCA subtracts the Onsager correction terms in the updates for $\bff^t$ and $\bg^t$, which are characteristic of the AMP approach.
-These correct for weak dependences in the posterior distributions of $u_1,\ldots,u_n$ and of $v_1,\ldots,v_d$ for large $n$ and $d$, which are omitted in the naive mean field approximation.
-We refer readers to \cite{fan2018tap,ghorbani2019instability} for a more detailed theoretical discussion of this difference.
-(The initial parameters $\mu_0,\sigma_0^2$ for denoising the sample PCs in EB-PCA are also different from those suggested in \cite{wang2018empirical}.)
-In the limit of large signal strength $s \to \infty$, the Onsager corrections as well as the differences between the AMP and CAVI updates for the state variables $\bar{\sigma}_t^2,\bar{\mu}_t,\sigma_t^2,\mu_t$ become negligible, and the two algorithms coincide.
-However, these methods differ for any fixed signal strength $s>0$, with the difference being more pronounced for weak signals near the phase transition threshold $s_*(\gamma)=\gamma^{-1/4}$.
+which is very similar to the iterations of Algorithm \ref{alg:EBPCA} but does not incorporate the AMP Onsager correction terms.
+The Onsager terms correct for weak dependences in the true posterior distributions of $u_1,\ldots,u_n$ and of $v_1,\ldots,v_d$ in high dimensions.
+These dependences are omitted in the naive mean field approximation, and this is discussed further in \cite{ghorbani2019instability,fan2018tap}.
+The differences between these approaches vanish in the limit of infinite signal-to-noise ratio $s \to \infty$, but are non-negligible in any bounded signal-to-noise setting, and become more pronounced for weak signals near the phase transition threshold $s_*(\gamma)=\gamma^{-1/4}$.

-We believe there are two particular appeals of applying AMP over the naive mean field approximation in this specific application: First, in the limit $s \to \infty$, the sample PCs become increasingly accurate, and the signal-to-noise ratios in the associated compound decision problems become increasingly large.
-Thus there is less to gain from an empirical Bayes approach when $s$ is large, and it is precisely in the settings of weaker signals that empirical Bayes may yield the largest improvement over PCA.
-Second, at least in the context of a correctly specified model (\ref{eq:model}), the distributions of AMP iterates $\bff^t,\bg^t$ in the $n,d \to \infty$ limit are exactly described by entrywise Gaussian perturbations of $\bu,\bv$ (see Theorem \ref{thm:EBPCA} below), providing a theoretical justification for the application of empirical Bayes procedures based on this Gaussian model.
-In contrast, the distributions of the CAVI iterates $\bff^t,\bg^t$ are not exactly described by this compound decision model even when (\ref{eq:model}) is correctly specified.
-This renders the interpretations of the CAVI state parameters $\bar{\sigma}_t^2,\bar{\mu}_t,\sigma_t^2,\mu_t$ and the connection to empirical Bayes denoising less clear.
+We believe there are two particular appeals of applying AMP over the naive mean field approximation in this specific application: first, in the limit $s \to \infty$, the sample PCs become increasingly accurate, and there is less to gain from an empirical Bayes approach.
+It is precisely in settings of weaker signals that empirical Bayes may yield the largest improvements over PCA.
+Second, even if the model of \eqref{eq:model} is correctly specified, the connection between the CAVI iterates $\bff^t,\bg^t$ and the Gaussian compound decision model is inexact---see Figures \ref{fig:iteratesuniform} and \ref{fig:iteratestwopoint}---whereas the AMP iterates $\bff^t,\bg^t$ are exactly described by the Gaussian models as $n,d \to \infty$.
+This provides a stronger justification for applying empirical Bayes procedures based on these Gaussian models to the iterates of AMP.
+However, we note that EBMF is developed in a more general model of heteroscedastic noise $w_{ij} \sim \cN(0,1/\tau_{ij})$, whereas our current derivation and analysis of EB-PCA are limited to a setting of uniform noise variance.